marioy47/blog-site/posts/intro-wordpress-gutenberg-block-development/index.md

 Notice how the `$attributes` variable just became useful!.

 And with that we're done.
 We created a static and a dynamic Gutenberg block.

+## Final toughts and Github repo

+Theres is still a lot of things that you can do with Gutenberg blocks.
+Here I presented just a glimpse of what can be done.

+The complete source code generated in this article can be accessed in <https://github.com/marioy47/wordpress-gutenberg-multiple-blocks>